VISAL128/B24-Admin-Portal/docs/NO_PERMISSION_SYSTEM.md

 # No Permission System

-This feature provides a comprehensive permission system for the Bill24 Admin Portal, ensuring that users only have access to resources they are authorized to use.
+This feature provides a comprehensive permission system for the Bill24 Payment Portal, ensuring that users only have access to resources they are authorized to use.

 ## What's Included

 ### 1. No Permission Page (`/no-permission`)

 - Beautiful, branded error page that displays when users lack permissions
 - Supports multiple permission error types (role, permission, feature, resource, action)
 - Provides contextual information about why access was denied